ft972/dvbviewer_mediaserver_installer_for_wine/README.md

 - Desktop environment: Cinnamon, Mate, Plasma, Xfce

 In principle, other distributions are also possible.
 The following requirements must be met:
 - The dependencies / tools listed under "point 1_system_packages_install" must be installed and multiarch must be enabled for i386.
-This must be done manually the installer from point "1_system_packages_install" does not work outside of Debian / Ubuntu.
+This must be done manually.
+The installer from point "1_system_packages_install" does not work outside of Debian / Ubuntu.
 - The desktop environment must support tray icons.
 Unfortunately, in Gnome 3, for example, this is only possible with [extensions](https://github.com/phocean/TopIcons-plus).